Advancing Your Career | Career & Finances | Hospitals | Leadership

 October 22, 2021

-We’re sure you’ve heard the saying, “knowledge is power.”
+We’re sure you’ve heard the saying, “Knowledge is power.”

 It is very true, and it is applicable in healthcare, too.

-If your patient does not leave the facility knowing what their potential health risks are of their condition or if they do not follow the treatment plan, then why would they bother to comply or follow it?
+Patient education must be a priority when improving patient care.
+If your patient doesn’t leave the facility knowing the potential health risks of their condition, or if they do not follow the treatment plan, then why would they bother to comply or follow it?
 This is something you must outline.

 There are direct connections between thorough patient education and positive outcomes.

-Tip #2 Individualize Your Patient Experiences and Care Plans
+Tip 2: Individualize Your Patient Experiences and Care Plans

 Not every patient you meet is going to have the same wishes and desires with their treatment plan; this is a given.
+We are all different, and accepting this as a healthcare professional is essential for a successful career.

 Individualized patient care plans will not only show the patient that you are respecting their wishes, but also that you are going the extra mile to ensure that they are taken care of.